CNES/pangeo-pyinterp/docs/source/setup.rst

 Install
 #######

-To install just type the command ``python3 setup.py``.
+To install this library, type the command ``python3 setup.py``.
 You can specify an alternate installation path, with:

 .. code-block:: bash